 Since the importance of energy efficiency for businesses cannot be overstated, the next question is how they can become more energy efficient.

-Having a professional energy audit done is an excellent way for businesses to be more energy efficient.
-Above all, an audit will show you where you are inefficient and suggest improvements.
+Having a professional energy evaluation done is an excellent way for businesses to be more energy efficient.
+Above all, an evaluation will show you where you are inefficient and suggest improvements.

 Maximize Natural Light

 If you own your building or are constructing, or renovating, a new office, consider the amount of natural light that will enter the building.
 Ensuring adequate natural light enters – known as daylighting – can help businesses save as much as one-third of total energy costs by reducing lighting use.

 LED bulbs are more efficient than incandescent bulbs.
 Therefore, using them throughout your building can help your business be more energy-efficient and save you money.

 However, as mentioned in a past insight, LEDs can be expensive to purchase compared to their less efficient counterparts.
 Therefore, buy them gradually if your bottom-line is a concern.

 Install Motion Sensors